Problem-Solving/Coping Skills Drop-in

 Among the typical problems discussed in these sessions are relationship problems, adjustment to campus life, career concerns, acculturation, or anxiety about academics.

-These sessions are available to all Columbia students who have paid the Columbia Health and Related Services Fee.
+These sessions are available to Columbia students who have paid the full Columbia Health and Related Services Fee.

 If you are already seeing a CPS provider, please call 212-854-2878 to determine the best course of action based on your treatment plan or visit our Coping Tools page.